khanlab/Khanlab_Tutorials/README.md

   * Slicer (Geetika)
   * Paraview

-* Python for scientific programming: Oct 18
+* Python for scientific programming: Oct 18 (Alan Kuurstra)
   * Intro to pycharm IDE
   * Setup pycharm like matlab
   * Python for matlab users (Tristan doesn't use pycharm a ton but could help with some of this)
+  * Data manipulation and visualization
   * Pip for finding and obtaining python packages

 * Jupyter notebooks and Python best practices: Oct 25
   * Introduction to Jupyter
-  * Customizing Pycharm
   * Setting up a virtual environment (and why it’s useful) (Tristan can help)
-  * GIT and pycharm
+  * Python name conventions, PEP8, commenting code (Alan Kuurstra)

-* Version control: Intro to GIT: Methods Lunch Oct 28
+* Version control: Intro to GIT: Methods Lunch Oct 28 (Alan Kuurstra)
   * Sales pitch for version control.
   * Making a good commit.
   * Saving changes to the cloud: github or gitlab